Drag reduction system: Functional description

 The horizontal elements of the rear wing consist of the main plane and the flap.
 The DRS allows the flap to lift a maximum of 85 mm from the fixed main plane.
-This reduces opposition (drag) to airflow against the wing and results in less downforce.
-In the absence of significant lateral forces (straight line), less downforce allows faster acceleration and potential top speed, unless limited by the top gear ratio and engine rev limiter.
-Sam Michael, sporting director of the McLaren team, believes that DRS in qualifying will be worth about half a second per lap.
+This reduces drag from the wing and results in less downforce.
+In a straight line, where downforce isn't needed, it allows for faster acceleration and potential top speed, unless limited by the mechanical limits of the engine and transmission.
+Sam Michael, former sporting director of the McLaren team, believes that DRS in qualifying will be worth about half a second per lap.

 The effectiveness of the DRS will vary from track to track and, to a lesser extent, from car to car.
 The system's effectiveness was reviewed in 2011 to see if overtaking could be made easier, but not to the extent that driver skill is sidelined.
 The effectiveness of DRS seems likely to be determined by the level of downforce at a given circuit (where the cars are in low drag trim at circuits like Monza, the effects may be smaller), length of the activation zone, and characteristics of the track immediately after the DRS zone.